 Ramya Ravindrababu, Betsy Layne High School, Stanville, Kentucky

-RET Participant for Project #2: Wearable Nanotechnology
+RET Participant for Project #2: Energy Storage Devices for Wearable Electronics.

 This session was given by Kelly Lindsey, who has been teaching since 1981.
 Ms. Lindsey graduated from Campbellsville University in Campbellsville, KY with a degree in mathematics and music education.
 Her first teaching job was in Nigeria where she taught math, physics and music in a boarding school for Nigerian students.
 After returning to the United States she taught in Kentucky and got her MAE in mathematics from Western KY University.
 Since then she has taught in Virginia, Maryland, and Kentucky with experience at all levels of education from Pre-K through University.
 Currently, she teaches math at Boone County High School in Florence, KY and serves as the Math Team Leader.